lorenzolopez99/Android-Development/README.md

 # Android Development
 This is a compilation of the assignments I completed for NJIT's CS388 course (Android Development) during the Fall Semester of 2023.
 At the beginning of the semester I had 0 mobile development experience, and only limited knowledge of Java/Kotlin.
-By the end of the semester, I was able to work in a team with 3 of my classmates to develop "MindQuest". an social mobile game for Android where users test their reaction speeds and memory skills and see how they rank on a global leaderboard. (link)
+By the end of the semester, I was able to use the fundamentals showcased in these projects to work in a team of 3 of my classmates to develop "MindQuest", a social mobile game where users test their reaction speeds and memory skills and see how they rank on a global leaderboard. (link)

+*Apps emulated via Android Studio on a Pixel 3a.
+All gifs captured using LICEcap*

 ## 1 - Hello World - Uses Images, Toasts, and Buttons.